Developing young women of Mercy

 Strengthening faith through acts of service

-Students have opportunities to experience our Catholic character through groups such as the Young Vinnies, becoming liturgical representatives or servant leaders.
+Students have opportunities to experience our Catholic character through groups such as the Young Vinnies, becoming liturgical representatives or mission promoters, altar servers or servant leaders.
 The focus is strengthening the faith of our students through acts of service.

-We are privileged to engage with other Catholic schools through events such as ‘Faith and Chips’, Quest and Senior Leaders’ Mass.
-Music is a form of prayer, so our Gospel choir and liturgical dance groups are ways in which students can both worship and showcase their gifts and talents.
+We are privileged to engage with other Catholic schools through events such as Pompallier Shield, Quest, Praise and Pizza, the Mercy Cup and Diocesan Youth Masses.
+Music is a form of prayer, so our Gospel choir and wider music groups are also ways in which students can both worship and showcase their gifts and talents.